samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 yarn nx run web:audit-a11y
 ```

+**Tip**:

+A recommendation to ensure a faster experience is to first run the test command: `yarn nx run <target>:test` then followed by the a11y command.
+Example a11y command: `yarn nx run <target>:a11y-audit`

+You can check the `project.json` entry to check if the test `dependsOn` is used.

 ### Architecture

 The [impl.ts](./src/executors/audit-a11y/impl.ts) file serves as the entry point for this project and is executed when running `nx run <project-name>:audit-a11y`.
 The entry point is determined by the `implementation` field in the [executor.json](./executors.json) file.